dirtyak/xios_deploy/README.md

 for now : USE IT AT YOUR OWN RISK

-# We want
+# We want this script to
-step 1 - download XIOS source from davembg
+git clone https//github.com/davembg/xios

-step 2 - autocompile it for ubuntu
+compile it for ubuntu

-steo 3 - copy it (n) times in .XIOS[1,2,3...] (make sure wallet.dat not duplicate)
+copy it (n) times in .XIOS[1,2,3...] (make sure wallet.dat not duplicate)

-step 4 - config port n+1,2,3
+config port n+1,2,3

-step 5 - run them
+run them

-step 6 - stop them, rm them ...
+stop them, rm them ...

 # We don't want